MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/certificatestore-csp.md

 <!-- Device-MY-WSTEP-Renew-RetryAfterExpiryInterval-Description-Begin -->
 <!-- Description-Source-DDF -->
-How long after the enrollment cert has expiried to keep trying to renew.
+How long (in days) after the enrollment cert has expiried to keep trying to renew.
 <!-- Device-MY-WSTEP-Renew-RetryAfterExpiryInterval-Description-End -->

 <!-- Device-MY-WSTEP-Renew-RetryAfterExpiryInterval-Editable-Begin -->